Mary Peltola: Early career

 In 1996, Peltola was an intern in the Alaska Legislature.
-Later that year, she ran for a Bethel region seat, losing to incumbent Ivan Ivan by 56 votes.
-Peltola worked as the campaign manager for Ivan's challenger, Independent candidate Willie Kasayulie, in the general election.
+Later in 1996, she ran for a Bethel region seat, losing to incumbent Ivan Ivan by 56 votes.
+She worked as the campaign manager for Ivan's challenger, Independent candidate Willie Kasayulie, in the general election.
 Peltola later worked as a reporter.

 Alaska House of Representatives (1999–2009)

 In 1998, Peltola was elected to the Alaska House of Representatives, after a successful rematch against Ivan in the Democratic primary.
 She appeared on the ballot under her maiden name, though she was married to Jonathan Kapsner at the time.
 She was elected and reelected mostly without or with only minimal opposition.
 Ivan's return to challenge her in the 2002 primary was the closest contest she faced.

-In the House, Peltola served on various standing committees, including Finance, Resources and Health and Social Services.
+In the House, Peltola served on various standing committees including Finance, Resources and Health and Social Services.
 She helped to rebuild the Bush Caucus, a bipartisan group of representatives and senators who represent rural and off-road communities in Alaska.

-In 2004, Peltola criticized No Child Left Behind Act rules that would impede continuing the practice of administering tests in some western Alaskan schools in the native Yupik language.
+In 2004, Peltola criticized No Child Left Behind Act rules which would impede continuing the practice of administering tests in some western Alaskan schools in the Yupik language.

-Peltola authored a law which allowed teachers to be given exemption from jury duty if they work at schools that had failed to meet adequate annual progress.
-This was signed into law by governor Frank Murkowski in July 2004.
+Peltola sponsored a law allowing teachers to be given exemption from jury duty if they work at schools which had failed to meet adequate annual progress.
+It was signed into law by Governor Frank Murkowski in July 2004.